PhoenixTales/wiki.gothicarchive.org/factions/brotherhood/novices.md

 - `plays at the Orgies, the Guru Meditations and at Black Masses in the Crypt`
 - `plays lute for Y'Berion from 10 a.m. to 6 p.m`, `annoyed by Y'Berion`

+## Baal Netbek
+- a hallucinating novice
+- one of the _novices_ who in the final release still use the title _Baal_

+## Baal Parvez
+- missionary in the _Old Camp_
+- one of the _novices_ who in the final release still use the title _Baal_

 ## Baal Tarin
 - mentioned in design doc `Story 3.3 draft`
 - `not trustworthy, rhetorically skilled, not believing`
 - `Reports to Ka-Garon`
 - member of _Ka Limae's_ gang
+- in the final release renamed _Baal Taran_
+- one of the _novices_ who in the final release still use the title _Baal_

 ## Bartolo, the Newcomer
 - candidate to join _Novices Of The Sect_ mentioned in design doc `Story 3.3 draft`